Noise-Robust Estimation of Quantum Observables in Noisy Hardware: Implementation, verification and benchmarking

+Consistent with the TFIM experiment, we again observe a strong correlation between baseline estimation accuracy and normalized dispersion, indicating that the $|\mathcal{B}_\mathrm{b\text{-}NRE}|$–$\mathcal{D}$ relationship also persists in this more complex Hamiltonian setting.

-As before, we also compare NRE with other noise-agnostic quantum error mitigation methods in Fig.~\ref{fig:NRE_Benchmarks_H4}.
-Notably, since this problem requires executing $8$ circuits to determine the $\operatorname{H}_4$ energy, performing CDR with the same number of training circuits ($40$) as used in Sec.~\ref{subsec:TFIM} would require $320$ circuit executions for training, while vnCDR would demand even more, depending on the number of noise scales used.
-In this section, we limit our comparison to ZNE and the method of \ocite{Urbanek_2021}.
+For this molecular benchmark we restrict the comparison to ZNE and the method of \ocite{Urbanek_2021}.
+Because estimating the $\operatorname{H}_4$ energy requires executing $8$ measurement circuits, applying CDR with the same number of training circuits used in Sec.~\ref{sec:TFIM_implementation} would require $320$ training circuit executions, while vnCDR would require even more depending on the number of noise scales used.

-We note that the relatively lower accuracy of NRE for the settings considered in panel (c), compared to panels (a) and (b)—which also use three noise scale factors similar to panel (c)—is not accidental.
-As shown in Fig.~\ref{fig:NRE_fidelity_H4}(b), at $\lambda_i = 5$, the target expectation value is almost completely suppressed by noise, approaching zero.
-In contrast, for panels (a) and (b), which use a lower noise-level spacing, the highest noise scale factor in each case still allows $\tot(\lambda_2)$ to retain some information about the ideal expectation value.
+We note that the relatively lower accuracy of NRE for the setting shown in panel (c), compared with panels (a) and (b)—which also use three noise scale factors—is not accidental.
+As shown in Fig.~\ref{fig:NRE_fidelity_H4}(b), at $\lambda_i = 5$ the target expectation value is almost completely suppressed by noise and approaches zero.
+In this regime the measured observable carries little information about the ideal value.
+In contrast, for panels (a) and (b), which use smaller noise-scale spacing, the largest noise scale factor still allows $\tot(\lambda_3)$ to retain partial information about the ideal expectation value.

-In other words, for very noisy systems such as the problem considered here, one can implement smaller noise-scale factors using gate-based noise amplification, while NRE also provides robustness against errors that may occur due to imprecise noise amplification.
-It is evident from Fig.~\ref{fig:NRE_Benchmarks_H4} that NRE significantly outperforms all considered alternatives and indeed is the only method which is able to reliably recover the correct result from quantum data with this level of noise.
-We finally note that panel (e) and (j) represent the extreme noisy case where at the smallest value of the noise $\lambda_1 =2$, the target expectation value is reduced by $90\%$.
-Even in this case, we observe NRE still recovers the true value by around $70\%$ accuracy.
+This observation highlights an important practical consideration: for strongly noisy circuits it is advantageous to use smaller noise-scale factors when implementing gate-based noise amplification.
+At the same time, the NRE framework remains relatively robust to imperfections in the realized noise amplification.

+Figure~\ref{fig:NRE_Benchmarks_H4} shows that, across the tested settings, NRE consistently yields estimates closer to the ideal value than the other mitigation strategies considered here.
+Panels (e) and (j) correspond to an extremely noisy regime where even at the smallest noise scale factor ($\lambda_1=2$) the target expectation value is suppressed by approximately $90\%$.
+Despite this severe noise degradation, NRE still recovers an estimate closer to the ideal value, with a relative accuracy of approximately $70\%$.

-\subsection{Sampling overhead analysis}
+\section{Sampling overhead analysis}